BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 Ledger Crypto Security Solutions

-So, now you know: Hardware wallets combine multiple security components and features to give you full control over your private keys.
+So, now you know that hardware wallets combine multiple security components and features to give you full control over your private keys.

 Navigating Web3 securely means staying equipped with the right tools, as well as understanding the risks you face in this new environment.
 Ledger’s mission is to provide you with both, so that you can explore with confidence.